Elbow Pain: Causes, Treatment, and Management

 Additional Treatments

-• Physical therapy: Improves mobility and strength.
+• Physical therapy: Helps with mobility and strength.

 Prevention of Elbow Pain

-Ways to reduce the risk of elbow pain include:
+Ways to reduce the risk of elbow pain include

 • Always warm up and cool down completely when exercising.